Dry Mouth

 Home Remedies

-There are some useful home remedies for dry mouth in our daily life that can relieve or at least alleviate it and its consequences.
-For example, in the case of dry mouth, we need to do a good and regular cleaning to protect the teeth and gums.
+There are some useful home remedies for dry mouth in our daily lives that can relieve or at least alleviate it and its consequences.
+For example, in the case of mouth dryness, we need to do a good and regular cleaning to protect the teeth and gums.
 We should take care of brushing our teeth after each meal and avoid sugary foods and drinks between meals.
 Since there may be a problem with our teeth due to dryness, we need to brush our teeth regularly with toothpaste containing fluoride and lactoperoxidase.
-We can use special dry mouth mouthwash (especially ADA approved; Biotene Oral Rinse Mouthwash, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) as solution.
+Also, we can use special dry mouth mouthwash (oral rinse with the American Dental Association (ADA) seal such as; Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) as a solution.
 Gargles prepared with saltwater, bicarbonate, glycerol, and lemon can also relieve dry mouth.

 Using artificial saliva